badgineer/MP2-ESC/README.md

 ### v0.5 change log
 * added bootstrap resistors to limit current spikes
 * reduced gate pulldowns to 10k for faster fet turnoff in some cases
 * changed the default gate driver (old one was suspected of bad behaviour)
+* 1 gate resistor per fet now.

 ### V0.4 known problems
 * bluepill is mostly supported - but due to a pinout bug does not have a cap on RST.
 Take care if you use bluepill!